 [When Jesus said he is the light of the world, the] Pharisees replied, "You are making those claims about yourself!
 Such testimony is not valid."

 Jesus told them, "These claims are valid even though I make them about myself.
 For I know where I came from and where I am going, but you don't know this about me.
 You judge me by human standards, but I do not judge anyone.
 And if I did, my judgment would be correct in every respect because I am not alone.
 The Father who sent me is with me."

 — John 8:13-16 NLT

 At first glance, we rush past these passages on false teaching.
 Many Christians today are surrounded by a culture where tolerance is highly valued.
-However, Christians shouldn't tolerate dangerous false teaching especially when that false teaching is about the deity of Jesus.
+However, Christians shouldn't tolerate dangerous false teaching, especially when that false teaching is about the deity of Jesus.
 The Lord and his early followers knew there was a danger of false teaching.
-Just because some people labeled Jesus as a false teacher were hypocritical and self-indulgent, that didn't mean he wasn't concerned about it.
-In fact, the accusations against him give us some tools for recognizing false teachers.
+Even though Jesus knew that the Pharisees who labeled him as a false teacher were hypocritical and self-indulgent, that didn't mean he wasn't concerned about the accusations.
+In fact, Jesus' response to the accusations against him gives us some tools for recognizing false teachers.
 Do they do the work of God?
 Do they know Jesus' true identity — his oneness with God and return to God?
 Do they have observable godliness — quality and character of their lives?
 Are their judgment and discernment reflective of God's truth?
 Jesus, when examined, shows himself to be true.
 Is the same true of teachers who claim to come in his name?

 Father, I believe that Jesus is your standard of truth and righteousness.
 Please help me discern that truth in my life.
 Please help me guard my steps against those who claim to come in his name but who are false.
 Please guard my heart against those whose teaching does not come from you.
 In Jesus' name, I pray.
 Amen.